 - Seasonality: We set seasonality for your region based on historical trends in both vacation rentals and hotels.

-This section has details about all of the pricing customizations set on the listing/group/account level that are getting applied.
+This section details all pricing customizations set on the listing/group/account level that are getting applied.
 Along with the customization, you can also see the level from which the customization is getting applied, whether it is our default customization or one you have set.

-In the screenshot above, for example, you can see that a “Day of the week” factor of +5% is getting applied, the “(listing)” means that this customization has been picked up from the listing level.
-The -10% being applied for the "Listing occupancy factor" is one of our default adjustments (more on that here)
+In the screenshot above, for example, you can see that a -10% is being applied for the "Listing Occ Pricing Factor" is one of our default adjustments (more on that here)

 Any customizations in place that don't adjust your pricing, like the 2-night minimum stay shown above or a day where check-in is blocked, will appear in this section.